Rags to Riches (horse): Later 2007 season

 Despite several minor medical problems over the summer, Rags to Riches continued to train at Belmont Park towards the 2007 Breeder's Cup.
 She made her return to the races in the $250,000 Gazelle Stakes at Belmont Park on September 15 and finished second to Lear's Princess.
 It was announced the next day, September 16, that X-rays had revealed a hairline fracture in her right front pastern, and that her trainer, Todd Pletcher, had taken her out of training.
 She was expected to make a full recovery and return to racing in 2008.

 Rags to Riches received several honors at the end of her three-year-old season.
 Among voters, she was a Teen Choice Award nominee for Choice Female Athlete in 2007.
 She was also named 2007 World Champion 3-year-old filly by the International Federation of Horseracing Authorities (IFHA).

 2008: Four-Year-Old Season

 Rags to Riches resumed training at age 4.
 Then, on March 24, 2008, Todd Pletcher announced that she had re-injured her right front pastern and was retiring.
 Rags to Riches' career resulted in five wins in seven starts and $1.3 million in earnings.

 Breeding career

 Rags to Riches was sent to Ashford Stud in Versailles, Kentucky where she had her first foal and was exported to Ireland in 2009.
 She was returned to America for the 2016 breeding season.

-In 2016, she was bred to American Pharoah, but the pairing was not successful, so she was bred to Uncle Mo instead and produced a colt in 2017.
+That year, she was bred to Triple Crown winner American Pharoah, but she did not get in foal, so she was bred to Uncle Mo instead and produced a colt in 2017.

-In 2017, she was bred to three-time leading sire Tapit, and producing a colt in 2018.

-In 2018, she was bred to Curlin, and produced a colt in 2019.

-In 2019, she was bred to American Pharoah, and produced a colt in 2020.
-He was the first horse to have both parents be Belmont Stakes winners.
-He has parents who have won the Santa Anita Oaks, Arkansas Derby, Kentucky Oaks, Kentucky Derby, Preakness Stakes, Belmont Stakes (x2), and Breeders' Cup Classic.
+After not being bred for 2022, she was covered by Munnings for 2023 and then Uncle Mo for 2024.